techidaily/site-howto/source/_posts/restore-missing-app-icon-on-tecno-spark-10-5g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-direct.techidaily.com/new-premier-hype-booster-maker-for-2024/"><u>[New] Premier Hype Booster Maker for 2024</u></a></li>
+<li><a href="https://screen-activity-recording.techidaily.com/new-in-2024-epicplayback-expert-analysis/"><u>[New] In 2024, EpicPlayback Expert Analysis</u></a></li>
+<li><a href="https://howto.techidaily.com/11-ways-to-fix-it-when-my-samsung-galaxy-s23-ultra-wont-charge-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>11 Ways to Fix it When My Samsung Galaxy S23 Ultra Wont Charge | Dr.fone</u></a></li>
+<li><a href="https://extra-approaches.techidaily.com/2024-approved-premiere-seminar-title-assembler/"><u>2024 Approved Premiere Seminar Title Assembler</u></a></li>
+<li><a href="https://howto.techidaily.com/gmail-not-working-on-vivo-y27-5g-7-common-problems-and-fixes-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Gmail Not Working on Vivo Y27 5G 7 Common Problems & Fixes | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/6-fixes-to-unfortunately-whatsapp-has-stopped-error-popups-on-infinix-smart-8-hd-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Fixes to Unfortunately WhatsApp has stopped Error Popups On Infinix Smart 8 HD | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/google-play-services-wont-update-12-fixes-are-here-on-infinix-smart-8-hd-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Google Play Services Wont Update?
+12 Fixes are Here on Infinix Smart 8 HD | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-sony-xperia-10-v-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Sony Xperia 10 V | Dr.fone</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-fix-the-soft-bricked-xiaomi-civi-3-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix the Soft Bricked Xiaomi Civi 3? | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-the-error-of-unfortunately-the-processcomandroidphone-has-stopped-on-motorola-razr-40-ultra-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix the Error of Unfortunately the Process.com.android.phone Has Stopped on Motorola Razr 40 Ultra | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/how-to-fix-unresponsive-touch-screen-on-nokia-xr21-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Fix Unresponsive Touch Screen on Nokia XR21 | Dr.fone</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-rescue-lost-music-from-google-by-fonelab-android-recover-music/"><u>How to Rescue Lost Music from Google</u></a></li>
-<li><a href="https://howto.techidaily.com/how-to-restore-a-bricked-poco-x6-back-to-operation-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Restore a Bricked Poco X6 Back to Operation | Dr.fone</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/in-2024-boosting-productivity-with-innovative-win11-features/"><u>In 2024, Boosting Productivity with Innovative Win11 Features</u></a></li>
-<li><a href="https://youtube-lab.techidaily.com/24-from-stream-to-screen-how-to-download-youtube-on-iphoneipad/"><u>In 2024, From Stream to Screen How to Download Youtube on iPhone/iPad</u></a></li>
+<li><a href="https://facebook-video-content.techidaily.com/how-to-live-stream-gopro-to-facebook-and-periscope-in-2024/"><u>How to Live Stream Gopro to Facebook and Periscope, In 2024</u></a></li>
-<li><a href="https://location-social.techidaily.com/in-2024-proven-ways-in-how-to-hide-location-on-life360-for-vivo-x90s-drfone-by-drfone-virtual-android/"><u>In 2024, Proven Ways in How To Hide Location on Life360 For Vivo X90S | Dr.fone</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-how-to-use-special-features-virtual-location-on-realme-c67-4g-drfone-by-drfone-virtual-android/"><u>In 2024, How To Use Special Features - Virtual Location On Realme C67 4G? | Dr.fone</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/in-2024-youtube-beats-now-at-your-fingertips-in-imovie-editing/"><u>In 2024, YouTube Beats, Now at Your Fingertips in iMovie Editing</u></a></li>
-<li><a href="https://howto.techidaily.com/play-store-stuck-on-downloading-of-honor-magic-5-7-ways-to-resolve-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Play Store Stuck on Downloading Of Honor Magic 5?
-7 Ways to Resolve | Dr.fone</u></a></li>
-<li><a href="https://fox-shield.techidaily.com/problembehebung-des-zurucksetzens-in-windows-einschliesslich-der-hangenbleiben-bei-1-34-64-und-99/"><u>Problembehebung Des Zurücksetzens in Windows Einschließlich Der Hängenbleiben Bei 1%, 34%, 64% Und 99%</u></a></li>
-<li><a href="https://review-topics.techidaily.com/recover-iphone-12-pro-max-data-from-itunes-drfone-by-drfone-ios-data-recovery-ios-data-recovery/"><u>Recover iPhone 12 Pro Max Data From iTunes | Dr.fone</u></a></li>
-<li><a href="https://win-tips.techidaily.com/step-by-step-guide-securely-backing-up-and-restoring-iphone-1314/"><u>Step-by-Step Guide: Securely Backing Up & Restoring iPhone 13/14</u></a></li>
+<li><a href="https://youtube-stream.techidaily.com/in-2024-subscription-sensation-top-10-youtube-personalities-by-counts/"><u>In 2024, Subscription Sensation Top 10 YouTube Personalities by Counts</u></a></li>
+<li><a href="https://fox-http.techidaily.com/mastering-fast-forward-on-snapchat-a-starters-manual-for-2024/"><u>Mastering Fast-Forward on Snapchat A Starter's Manual for 2024</u></a></li>
+<li><a href="https://win-answers.techidaily.com/optimizing-lost-arks-performance-no-more-frustrating-speed-dips/"><u>Optimizing Lost Ark's Performance: No More Frustrating Speed Dips</u></a></li>
+<li><a href="https://article-helps.techidaily.com/sideways-vids-phenomenon-anomaly-or-feature-on-instagram-in-2024/"><u>Sideways Vids Phenomenon Anomaly or Feature on Instagram, In 2024</u></a></li>
+<li><a href="https://howto.techidaily.com/top-10-fixes-for-phone-keep-disconnecting-from-wi-fi-on-xiaomi-redmi-note-13-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Top 10 Fixes for Phone Keep Disconnecting from Wi-Fi On Xiaomi Redmi Note 13 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/what-to-do-when-lava-yuva-3-has-black-screen-of-death-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>What To Do When Lava Yuva 3 Has Black Screen of Death? | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/why-does-my-honor-magic5-ultimate-keep-turning-off-by-itself-6-fixes-are-here-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Does My Honor Magic5 Ultimate Keep Turning Off By Itself?
+6 Fixes Are Here | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/why-your-samsung-galaxy-xcover-6-pro-tactical-edition-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Samsung Galaxy XCover 6 Pro Tactical Edition Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
 </ul></div>